vishalChaurasia13/RealTimeChatApp/client/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+### To execute the client

+now goto RealTimeChatApp/client

+### install these dependencies
+<br>npm install axios @reduxjs/toolkit react-redux
+<br>npm install redux react-redux axios
+<br>npm install redux-persist
+<br>npm install react-router-dom
+<br>npm install react-bootstrap bootstrap
+<br>npm install react-bootstrap bootstrap

+Type this command to execute
+1. npm run dev

+check where the client port where application is running
+1. open browser and type http://localhost:3000/
+2. you can goto home page and then register and signup
+3. open the same link in another tab and register with another user and login
+4. type receiver name to chat on both ends